 On July 2, 2018, the Company sold to designees of EBC, for \$100, options to purchase up to 250,000 Units exercisable at \$10.00 per Unit (or an aggregate exercise price of \$2,500,000) commencing on the later of June 27, 2019 and the consummation of a Business Combination.
 The unit purchase options may be exercised for cash or on a cashless basis, at the holders' option, and expire June 27, 2023.
 The Units issuable upon exercise of the options are identical to those offered in the IPO.
 The Company accounted for the unit purchase options, inclusive of the receipt of \$100 cash payment, as an expense of the IPO resulting in a charge directly to shareholders' equity.
 The Company estimated that the fair value of the unit purchase options to be approximately \$882,000 (or \$3.53 per Unit) using the Black-Scholes option-pricing model.
 The fair value of the unit purchase options was estimated as of the date of grant using the following assumptions: (1) expected volatility of 35%, (2) risk-free interest rate of 2.75% and (3) expected life of five years.
 The options grant to holders demand and "piggyback" rights for periods of five and seven years, respectively, from the effective date of the registration statement with respect to the registration under the Securities Act of the securities directly and indirectly issuable upon exercise of the options.
 The Company will bear all fees and expenses attendant to registering the securities, other than underwriting commissions which will be paid for by the holders themselves.
-The exercise price and number of units issuable upon exercise of the options may be adjusted in certain circumstances including in the event of a stock dividend, or the Company's recapitalization, reorganization, merger or consolidation.
-However, the options will not be adjusted for issuances of ordinary shares at a price below the exercise price.
+The exercise price and number of units issuable upon exercise of the options may be adjusted for issuances of ordinary shares at a price below the exercise price.